Did A Foreign Power Interfere In The Election? New Bill Would Mandate An Answer

 "Protecting the integrity of our elections is an issue that knows no party," Van Hollen said.
 And with the midterm elections less than a year away, we have no time to waste."
 The bill, he said, "sends an unequivocal message to Russia and any other foreign actor who may follow its example: if you attack us, the consequences will be severe."

-If the director of national intelligence found that Russia, China or any other foreign adversary has tried to disrupt the American political process, the legislation would trigger automatic punishments.
+If Director of National Intelligence Dan Coats found that Russia, China or any other foreign adversary had tried to disrupt the American political process, the legislation would trigger automatic punishments.

 The bill singles out Russia: if it interfered, the legislation mandates "major" new sanctions on Russian finance, energy, defense and other sectors.
 Plus it would blacklist Russian oligarchs from entering the U.S. and freeze their assets and require other actions.